profile photo

 Qiaosi (Chelsea) Wang

-I love indoor bouldering, hiking, and playing with my cat Gouda.
+In my free time, I enjoy pilates, bouldering, hiking, and playing with my cat Gouda.

 RESEARCH HIGHLIGHTS